leif-behrens/wiki-portfolio/home-lab/Services/Wiki.md

   db-data:
 ```

 Then I pulled the images with `docker compose pull` and wanted to run the containers with `docker compose up -d`.
 I kept getting error (I don't remember the exact error).
-Then I tried to use the default `docker-compose.yml` from the official documentation,
+Then I tried to use the default `docker-compose.yml` from the official documentation, with the given credentials and just changed the receiving port.
+It was a success

 ## HTTPS